 The disclosure of information to someone other than the User or Subject.

-Subject:
+Subject: [Submitted by Steve DelBianco]

-The individual interacting with a Facial Recognition System and/or a facial recognition database.
+The individual represented in a Facial Recognition System and/or a facial recognition database.

 Example of Subject: When gaining access to the apartment building, John became the subject of the building’s Facial Recognition System.

+Threshold [Submitted by John Dowden]

+A user setting for Facial Recognition Systems for authentication, verification or identification.
+The acceptance or rejection of a Facial Template match is dependent on the match score falling above or below the threshold.
+The threshold is adjustable within the Facial Recognition System.

 User

 An entity that uses Facial Recognition Systems to Collect and Use Facial Recognition Data about Subjects.

-Example of User: Company A is the user of a Facial Recognition System.
+Example of User: The bank is the user of a Facial Recognition System for its ATMs.